TruongXuanHieu-H/StoreDemo/README.md

 ### Android apk can be found at [Built](https://github.com/TruongXuanHieu-H/StoreDemo/tree/master/Built)

-### Some libraries are ignored while pushing to git due to file size limitation so that cloned projects may not work as expected.
+### Some libraries are ignored while pushing to git due to file size limitation
+### so that cloned projects may take more time to open or not work as expected.